Te Boté: Te Boté (Remix)

 On April 13, 2018, a remix of the song featuring American artist Nicky Jam and Puerto Rican artists Bad Bunny, and Ozuna was made available worldwide as a single.
 It was produced by Puerto Rican producers Young Martino, DJ Nelson, Kronix Magical, and Shorty Complete.

 Music video

 The music video for remix of "Te Boté" premiered on April 11, 2018, on Flow La Movie's YouTube channel.
-As of August 2020, the video has received more than 2.5 billion views and is one of the site's 50 most-viewed videos.
+As of May 2026, the video has received over 2.5 billion views.